-Summer felt as if it would go on forever this year, but alas, fall may finally be here.
+Fall is finally here.
 The days are shorter and the temperatures are dropping.
 The high mountain summits are already full of snow and ice, and before we know, it lower elevations will be too.
 With the change of the seasons, we need to remember that the Ten Essentials and HikeSafe become even more important for a successful, fun hiking experience.

 With the beautiful colors and the crisp, clear air, fall can be a wonderful time to enjoy the outdoors, but those colorful leaves quickly fall to the ground, covering the once obvious trail.
 Be prepared for your trip by becoming familiar with the terrain and carrying a map.

 Fallen leaves not only make the trail more difficult to follow, but rocks and roots become hidden, ankle twisting, tripping hazards.
 Remember to take care as you make your way through the leaf coverage.

-Recent heavy winds may have also left obstacles in the trail.
-Large blowdowns can make navigation difficult, and extensive rain has left the trail saturated.
+Recent rain has left the trail saturated and water crossings high.
 Please stay on trail and avoid treading on the surrounding terrain.
 While everyone associates mud season with spring, there is also a short mud season in the fall as the ground starts to freeze but still has frequent thaws.
 If you need to ford a water crossing, make sure to unclip your pack, keep your shoes on, and face upstream.
 There is no shame in turning around if conditions don’t allow for easy passage!

-With fewer daylight hours available, starting adventures early will help make the most of it.
+With fewer daylight hours available, starting adventures early will help make the most of your time.
 Don’t forget that headlamps are also crucial in case your trip unexpectedly keeps you out past sunset.